Sustainable Living Center Oregon

 YOU ONLY NEED ONE license PER THREE (3) CRAB TRAPS …

-The Crab Trapper consists of two metal netted 18″ triangular sides.
-When lying flat, it takes the shape of a square 18″ X 18″.
-It is the only Crab Trap that can be used from the shore.
+The Crab Trapper consists of two metal netted 12″ sides.
+When lying flat, it sort of the takes the shape of a square circle 22″ X 30″.
+It is a Crab Trap that can be used from the beach.
 Since it is the small, it is excellent for children to use from a dock.
 It can also be used from a kayak, Crab-Cat or boat with limited space.

 When pulled, the two sides lift up, creating walls and pushing all the crabs to the center.

-Folding crab traps are a recent innovation that is changing the face of crabbing from the bank or the shore in Siletz Bay.
+Folding crab traps are a recent innovation that is changing the face of crabbing from the beach or the shore in Siletz Bay.

 Any bait will works.
 A lot of people use chicken.
 Fish guts are a good one.
 Things that are natural to crabs seem to do better.
 This includes using fish carcasses, squid, clams and the like.